crisluengo/doxpp/doc/commands.md

     `\endgroup`.
 Furthermore, groups are disjoint, each member can only belong to one group.

+4. There is no "autolink", all member names must be preceded by the `\ref` command to create a link to the member documentation. `\ref` is used to link to anything in the documentation, not just pages and sections.

+5. All Doxygen commands related to markup are not recognized.
+Any non-recognized command is kept in the output JSON file, so that the backend can act on it if it desires.
+It is typically simpler to use Markdown syntax for markup anyway.
+   It is also possible to use HTML tags for markup, if the backend can handle it.

+Note that commands are recognized and processed outside of any Markdown parsing, so commands inside of backticks or code fences are processed the same way as outside of them.

 ## At the start of a documentation block

 These define what the documentation block does.
 The first line of the block must start